andres-patrignani/pynotes/docs/linear_regression_sensor_calibration.md

 The p-value is greater than 0.05, so it fails to reject the null hypothesis that the residuals are normally distributed.

 Note that the table summary alrady has a metric for the normality of residuals using the `Jarque-Bera` test.
 Below I added the Shapiro-Wilk test since is one of the most common and robust normality tests.
 The `statsmodels` also has a method for computing the Kolmogorov-Smirnov normality test, look for `statsmodels.stats.diagnostic.kstest_normal`

+## References

+Yap, B.W. and Sim, C.H., 2011.
+Comparisons of various types of normality tests.
+Journal of Statistical Computation and Simulation, 81(12), pp.2141-2155.